 Buying an electric car on hire purchase (HP) explained

-A hire purchase (HP) agreement is a bit like a loan.
+One of several ways to buy a car on finance, a hire purchase (HP) agreement is a bit like a loan.
 The cost of the car is divided into a series of equal payments over a set period, usually three, four or five years, minus any deposit you put down.
 The interest rate is fixed for the duration of the agreement, so even if interest rates rise, your payment won’t.
 HP is normally easy to arrange at the dealer or car supermarket, but it’s also possible to do it online or over the phone.

 Once you’ve made the final payment, you own the car.
 It’s a very transparent way to buy a vehicle, but many buyers are put off because the monthly cost is higher than with a PCP.
 However, it does tend to work out cheaper than an unsecured personal loan and, unlike a PCP, there’s no final lump sum to pay.